rekmus/nodepp/README.md

 ## Getting Started (Linux)

 I typically use default [Amazon Linux 2 AMI](https://aws.amazon.com/amazon-linux-2) for my applications.
-1GB **t2.micro** instance is more than enough for Node++ application with MySQL server.
-It qualifies for free 12 month trial and is well balanced and adjusted for AWS hardware they use.
+It qualifies for free 12 month trial and is well adjusted for their hardware.
+I've been using several Amazon Linux instances since 2015 and they run for years without a glitch!
+So I can recommend them with a clear conscience.
 Use `RH` command versions below if you have chosen this system.

+For other distributions see our [cheat sheets](https://nodepp.org/docs).

 1. Install GCC